Biden assures Americans on Social Security, VA as debt default date nears

 President Biden on Thursday sought to reassure Americans that benefits for veterans and Social Security recipients would not be impacted by the looming threat of a default as negotiators struggle to come to a budget deal and raise the debt ceiling.

-Biden said negotiators for the White House and McCarthy’s team have had “several productive conversations,” and that the two sides were meeting Thursday afternoon to continue to try and clinch a deal.
+Biden said negotiators for the White House and McCarthy’s team have had “several productive conversations,” and that the two sides were meeting Thursday afternoon to continue to try to clinch a deal.

 Republicans have pushed for spending cuts to be part of any final budget deal, which would accompany a vote to increase the debt ceiling.
 But Democrats have balked at some of the GOP’s suggested reductions, arguing it would severely cut government services.